adomokos/climb_that_mountain/blog/2017/05/bit_shifting_in_ruby.md

 pry(main)> (3939 >> 5).to_s(2).to_i(2)
 => 123
 ```
-I right shifted the original number, 3939, converted it to binary string and converted that to an Integer.
+I right shifted the original number, 3939, converted it to a binary string and converted that to an Integer.

 There are more efficient ways to do this by using a binary "&" `(3939 >> 5) & 0b1111111 => 123` with the max value the bits can represent.
 That's what the Pinterest article had, but I found using the Ruby conversion methods a bit more friendly to those of us who are not dealing with binary data on a daily basis.

-We have the number on the left hand side, but what about the number on the right side?
-When we convert the number representation (3939) to binary string, we know that the five characters on the right side will represent the bits of our other number.
+We have the number on the left side, but what about the number on the right side?
+When we convert the number representation (3939) to a binary string, we know that the five characters on the right side will represent the bits of our other number.
 Ruby String's `last(x)` will do just that:

 ```shell
 pry(main)> (3939 >> 0).to_s(2).last(5)